Skip to Content

 Easy, Juicy Rosemary Romano Roasted Turkey Cutlets

-These Rosemary Romano Roasted Turkey Cutlets are a juicy, flavorful alternative to cooking a full turkey that everyone will love.
+Everyone will love these Rosemary Romano Roasted Turkey Cutlets, which are a juicy, flavorful alternative to cooking a full turkey.

 A Rosemary Romano Roasted Turkey Cutlet sits on a green plate with salad nearby.
 The table is covered in a red tablecloth and a tan napkin and fork sit near the plate.

-The first Thanksgiving after I graduated college was disappointing at best.
-I’d made plans to spend Thanksgiving with my cousins, which I was really looking forward to.
-But then my car died suddenly and my plans were totally derailed.
+The first Thanksgiving after I graduated college was so disappointing.
+I was working as a reporter at my first newspaper and couldn’t travel with my immediate family.
+Instead, I’d made plans to spend Thanksgiving with my cousins, which I was so looking forward to.
+Unfortunately, my plans were totally detailed when my car died suddenly.

-No turkey.
-No cranberries.
-No million side dishes.
+No turkey, cranberries or a million side dishes.

-I wish I’d known about turkey cutlets — boneless, thin cuts of turkey that are easy and fast to cook — back then.
+I wish I’d known about turkey cutlets back then.
+The boneless, thin cuts of turkey breast are easy and fast to cook.
 If I had, I could have whipped up a super easy stress-free last-minute Thanksgiving dinner.
 Hindsight, right?

 A foil-lined baking sheet holds four turkey cutlets covered with breadcrumbs, cheese and more.

-These easy, juicy Rosemary Romano Roasted Turkey Cutlets are a delicious way to enjoy turkey this Thanksgiving (or any day).
-Basically, you make a paste of rosemary, salt, garlic powder and a little mayo.
-Then you spread that onto one side of the turkey cutlet.
-Top it with breadcrumbs and a little Romano cheese and it’s ready to be baked.
+These days, I am in the business of teaching others how to cook a turkey.
+But I still love the ease and flavor of these juicy Rosemary Romano Roasted Turkey Cutlets.
+This recipe is a delicious way to enjoy turkey on Thanksgiving (or any day) — at every skill level.
+To make these, you start by mixing together a paste of rosemary, salt, garlic powder and a little mayo.
+Spread that onto one side of a turkey cutlet.
+Then top it off with breadcrumbs and a little Romano cheese before baking.

 Whether you are looking for a last-minute turkey solution or just looking for something easier than a whole turkey, these Rosemary Romano Roasted Turkey Cutlets are a great option that won’t disappoint.